At a Glance

 - 4-6+ years of experience in pricing complex derivatives and performing advanced statistical analysis on underlying risk factors.

-- Very strong expertise (3+ years) with Bond Mathematics, Fixed Income Pricing and Risk modeling as well as with team management.
+- Very strong expertise (3+ years) with Bond Mathematics, Fixed income Pricing and Risk modeling as well as with team management.

 - 3+ years in developing risk models (e.g. Historical VaR, Monte Carlo VaR, Multi-Factor Risk Models, Stressed VaR, and Liquidity Risk models) as well as model evaluation techniques (backtesting, sensitivity analysis, coverage statistics, etc.).

 - Experience providing theoretical justifications of risk models, for internal as well as external stakeholders.
+Also experience in developing risk model transparency and what-if analytics for risk managers, end users and regulatory stakeholders alike.

 - Experience in writing model documentation and technical presentations.